rhymeswithzion/rwz-test/feedback.md

 ---

-RWZ.IO strives for continuous improvement of the content, collaborations, design, and overall user experience.
+We strive for continuous improvement of the content, collaborations, design, and overall user experience.

 Feedback is valuable for improving the website and is greatly appreciated.

 __*Please answer these three questions below to help improve your experience on rhymes with zion*__:

 <form id="form" class="topBefore" action="https://formspree.io/feedback@rwz.io"